 It’s also likely getting too warm.

 Move the plant to a cooler area with more sunlight.
-If the leaves continue to wither, it may be getting too much water.
+If the leaves continue to wither, they may be getting too much water.

 Overwatering produces the same symptoms.
-The leaves turn yellow and begin to fall.
+The yucca leaves turn yellow and begin to fall.

 To correct this problem, allow the soil to dry completely between watering.